My First Meeting with Serkong Rinpoche and His Initial Advice

 Studying in Dalhousie with Geshe Ngawang Dhargyey

 Several months afterwards, I met the abbot in his tiny mud and cow-dung hut high above Dalhousie, the mountain village near Dharamsala where Gyuto Monastery was located and I had settled.
 The unassuming old monk had just completed two consecutive three-year meditation retreats.
 When I asked him to teach me, the abbot readily agreed.
 He told me that I had come at just the right moment.
-He was beginning a three-year intensive retreat on the guhyasamaja system the next day.
+He was beginning a three-year intensive retreat on the Guhyasamaja system the next day.
 Would I care to join him?
 I, of course, had to decline, but learned the lesson Rinpoche had presented in the classic Buddhist way.
 Rinpoche had set up the circumstances for me to realize the truth by myself.
 To study and practice this most advanced tantra, I would need to start from the beginning.

 I soon changed my dissertation topic to a more modest subject – the oral tradition of lam-rim, the graded stages of the path – and arranged to study the basics with Sharpa and Khamlung Rinpoches’ teacher, Geshe Ngawang Dhargyey.
 Geshe is the monastic degree roughly equivalent to a Ph.D. and Geshe Dhargyey’s skill as a learned teacher had earned him the position of tutor to five teenage reincarnate lamas.
 At the time, Geshe Dhargyey was living in a converted cowshed, swarming with flies.
 It was so tiny that only his bed could fit in, with enough space left over for three people to sit crowded on the floor.
 Although the conditions in which he lived revolted me, I settled down to my studies.
 I also needed to learn modern spoken Tibetan.
 At Harvard, I had studied only the classical written language.

-The next time I met Serkong Rinpoche was in June of that year.
+The next time I met Serkong Rinpoche was in August of 1971.
 A terrible cholera and typhoid epidemic had broken out in the area and His Holiness had requested Rinpoche to come to Dalhousie to confer the Hayagriva empowerment.
 Practice of this forceful Buddha-figure, together with sanitation, helps people avoid infection.
 Although I was among the handful of Westerners who received the initiation, there was no opportunity to meet Rinpoche privately.
 He had other places at which to confer this empowerment and left Dalhousie quickly.

 Renouncing Becoming a University Professor and Moving to Dharamsala